Wind-WindKids/winding/samples/sophieandwind/quartet.md

 She got up, pulled on her jacket,
 and stepped outside.

+@background:
+Evening light, watercolor softness, a window with indistinct evening light, no people on the image

 --
-the_next_morning: page, text
+the_next_morning: page, image, portrait-oriented
 --
+@text: small
-The next morning her sharp words came back —
-the foot-stomp, the courtyard, the “Don’t touch me.”
+The next morning her sharp words came back — the foot-stomp, the courtyard, the “Don’t touch me.”

+*My fault,* her brother had said when she'd come home.
+She knew it wasn't.

 She sat a long time,
-thinking about what she’d done,
-and about a boy with wind in his name
+thinking about what she’d done, and about a boy with wind in his name
-who used to make her laugh without even trying.
+who used to make her laugh without trying.

-That she iced him out,
-simply because she was scared.
+But looking back at how she'd treated Wind—

+She’d iced him out because she was scared— because things were happening to her, and it was too much, she felt out of control.

 And that thought stayed with her.

+@background:
+Morning light, watercolor softness, a window with indistinct morning light, no people on the image

 --
-hi_wind: page, text
+hi_wind: page, image, portrait-oriented
 --
+@text: small
 It was too late to fix things.
 But she picked up her laptop,
 feeling the smooth, cold metal.